x00tex/hackTheBox/Boxes/linux/Retired/unicode/README.md

 ## lfi

 There are only two working link on the admin dashboard.
-Both has same directory and parameter only value is diffrent
+Both has same directory and parameter only value is different
 ```bash
 http://hackmedia.htb/display/?page=monthly.pdf
 http://hackmedia.htb/display/?page=quarterly.pdf